Integrated Pest Management (IPM) Helps to Maximize Yield

 Extensive multi-year laboratory and greenhouse studies conducted by Dr. Cynthia Scott-Dupree at the University of Guelph show that DuPont™ Coragen® insecticide has a negligible impact on key biological control agents – parasitoids and predators – and pollinators, at field-use rates.

 Coragen® is an insecticide in a new chemical class (Group 28, the diamides) which is used to control tough insects like Colorado potato beetle and European corn borer.
-It is classified as a reduced risk product, so it’s easy on beneficials and bees when used according to label directions.
+It is classified as a reduced risk product, having minimal impact on beneficial insects and pollinators when applied at label rates1.